BradleyChatha/jcli/README.md

 * AnsiText - Fluently build up a piece of text containing Ansi escape codes, for the likes of colouring and styling your console output.
              **Windows ANSI support is automatically turned on.**

+* Ansi parsing - Use helper ranges such as `asAnsiChars` and `asAnsiText` to fearlessly parse over text that may or may not contain ANSI encoded contents.

 * ArgBinder - A simple helper struct which allows the user to define functions that binds a string (the arg) into a value of any type, so long as that type has an `@ArgBinder` available. `ArgBinder` will automatically discover and choose which binders to use for any given type.